- MicroPython is the version of Python that runs on the BBC micro:bit. It's a full reimplementation of Python 3 created by Damien George.

 - During development, we sent some of the devices on a World Tour.
 Check out their travelogues for lots of cool projects and ideas.

-- There is a mailing list for discussion of MicroPython on the BBC micro:bit.
-We welcome contributions from developers, teachers and users alike.
+- There was a mailing list for discussion of MicroPython on the BBC micro:bit that is archived here.

 - Finally, our friends at Computing at School have a wide range of teacher created resources and community events to get involved with and PyCon UK has had a flourishing education and kids track since 2012.